Build an Outdoor Draft Beer Bar

 In our case, the long side of the shed had enough room for the taps, bar, and space for people to stand.

 On the inside of the shed, we have our kegerator in the corner near where the shanks will go through the wall.

 The thin sheet metal wall of the shed couldn't hold the shanks in place on its own, so we built a nice backboard with three shank holes for the outside.

 Then we drilled matching holes in a simple board for the inside.

 We ran the shanks through the inside board, then through the wall, then through the outside backboard and used the shank nuts to squeeze everything together in a nice sturdy hold.

 RUNNING THE DRAFT LINES

 We drilled three holes in the back side of the kegerator collar and ran the new draft lines out to the shanks.

-The picture below shows how the shanks are secured through the inside board, through the wall, and then out to the backboard.
+The picture below shows how the shanks are secured through the inside board, then through the wall, and finally out to the backboard.

 SETTING UP THE TAPS